WE WILL ADVISE ASAP WHEN BOOKINGS FOR OUR POSTPONED “WELCOME BACK” CONCERT ARE BACK ON SALE.

 A performance that hit the right notes in all respects.

 Women with Latitude and The Solstice Singers held another highly successful concert on Sunday, 13th Nov.
 The concert raised funds for Church of the Trinity and their program of assisting asylum seekers to gain safe haven visas in Australia.
 The full house audience were incredibly receptive.
-Thanks to all who attended.

 “The Events” is a moving, inspiring and ultimately uplifting piece of theatre written by David Greig and presented by @State Theatre Company of South Australia.
 Featuring a different community choir at each performance, Women with Latitude was thrilled to be featured on Thursday, 25th February.